Single Source of Truth makes the task of Facilities Maintenance easier

-My career of selling services and software to the Facilities Maintenance field started back in 1998.
+My career of selling services and software to the Facility Maintenance management field started back in 1998.
 I have talked to many amazing people in the industry over these past 22 years and have heard some fascinating stories.
-Stories of resiliency, stress, humor, and some downright bizarre.Have you ever had to get a moose out of a high school gym?
+Stories of resilience, stress, humor, and some downright bizarre.Have you ever had to get a moose out of a high school gym?
 Coordinated getting a mega-watt generator and batteries to the near top of the Empire State Building?
 I know someone who has.
 As I have listened to these stories it is amazing that even though much has changed; so much has stayed the same.

 Evolution of Paper Documentation to Excel Spreadsheets to Vendor Portals